IPAM - Concepts

 IP Address Manager (IPAM) is Scaleway’s tool for planning, tracking and managing the IP address space of Scaleway products.
 It acts as a single source of truth for the IP addresses of Scaleway resources.
 Managed products, such as Databases and Load Balancer, are fully integrated into IPAM, and Private Networks’ DHCP server uses IPAM to assign private, static IP addresses to attached resources.

 The public rollout of IPAM functionality is being carried out gradually.
-IPAM is now in General Availability, offering several different functionalities in the Scaleway console, including viewing, tagging and filtering all your private IP addresses.
-You can also reserve a private IP on one of your Private Networks and use it to attach an Instance, Load Balancer or Public Gateway to the network.
+IPAM is now in General Availability, offering several different functionalities in the Scaleway console, including viewing, tagging, and filtering all your private IP addresses.
+You can also reserve a private IP on one of your Private Networks and use it to attach an Instance, Load Balancer, Public Gateway, or Elastic Metal server to the network.

 More functionality is planned for the future, including:

-• Support for attaching Managed Databases and Elastic Metal servers to a Private Network using a reserved IP address
+- Support for attaching Managed Databases and other resources to a Private Network using a reserved IP address

 IPv4